mauroreisvieira/harmonix-hub/packages/testing/README.md

 ```

-By extending `@harmonix-hub/testing`, you inherit the recommended Jest configurations for Code Harmony Kit projects.
+By extending `@harmonix-hub/testing`, you inherit the recommended Jest configurations for Harmonix hub projects.
 You can also add or override configurations in your project-specific Jest configuration file.